A Classification of Modular Functors via Factorization Homology: Ansular functors and handlebody skein modules

 \section{Ansular functors and handlebody skein modules}

 This section is devoted to our first result, a connection between the ansular functor associated to a framed cyclic $E_2$-algebra and factorization homology.
-The connection will be through handlebody skein modules that we define abstractly in Section~\ref{sechandlebodyskeinmodules}.
-The connection to more classical skein-theoretic methods is summarized in Section~\ref{secskeinalgmod}, but this is not the focus of this article and also logically not relevant for our main results.
+The connection will be through handlebody skein modules that we define in Section~\ref{sechandlebodyskeinmodules}.
+For the convenience of the reader, we explain in Section~\ref{secskeinalgmod} the relation between our definition and the traditional definition of skein modules associated with semisimple ribbon categories.